keypressingmonkey/JackalCMS/readme.md

 # Upcoming features
 - ~~Make images as links possible~~ Done!
 - ~~Add theme specific configuration files~~ Done!
-- ~~Add pagination~~
+- ~~Add pagination~~ Partly implemented, use the massively theme to see how it works but the implementation is not yet generic enough to work with any theme.
 - implement new (free!) themes and adapt them for rapid prototyping - first one done!
+Just change "arwyn" or "massively" in cms/siteConfig.md and rebuild the site to be amazed.
 - Make image optimization and resizing configurable per theme
 - ~~Add support for Markdown lists~~